 - Glue Stick

 - 3-hole punch and rings or yarn and ribbon

 - Take photos of your walk—especially the parts that interest your toddlers.

 - Make a book by gluing the photos t index cards or card stock

 - Label each page using a marker

 - For durability, cover each page with clear contact paper

-- Use a hole punch and rings or yarn to bind the pages of the book
+- Use a hole punch and rings or yarn or ribbon to bind the pages into a book.

 - Look through this book as often as you like to remind your toddlers about the adventure.
 This repetition will help further their vocabulary learning when you discuss what you saw together in the neighborhood.

 Little Walks, Big Adventures offers 50+ great ideas for taking toddlers on explorations in your local community.
 While you walk, young children will have rich opportunities for learning new vocabulary and developing cognitive, language, math, and motor skills—not to mention the excellent exercise and fresh air theyʼll be getting.
 The book is divided into four main adventure topics following common toddler interests: Home and Community, Our World, Vehicles and Animals.
 Within each theme there are thirteen adventures, each with corresponding activities.
 The adventures are intended for toddlers roughly aged fifteen to thirty-six months of age an all developmental abilities.
 Throughout the book there are tips to make these adventures and ideas accessible for the different abilities and special needs of children in this age group.